 - Parents of a Spring 2020 student

-Carpe Diem is currently accepting applications for our Fall 2021 Semesters & Latitudes Year programs.
+Carpe Diem is currently accepting applications for our Spring 2022 Semester & our Fall 2022 Semester and Latitudes Year programs.

-We are cautiously optimistic about our ability to offer the following programs for Fall 2021: Central America, Italy & Greece, and Hawai’i.
-We have closed our other programs due to concerns related to COVID-19, including continued border restrictions.
+We are optimistic about our ability to offer the following programs for Spring 2022: Central America, South America, Italy & Greece, and Hawai’i.
+We have closed our other programs due to concerns related to COVID-19, including continued border restrictions and/or host community concerns.
 Due to the ongoing pandemic, we may need to make adjustments in order to mitigate continued travel risks.
-Our goal is to be transparent with students and families as we consider options for the fall.
+Our goal is to be transparent with students and families as we consider options for the Spring.
 Possible adjustments include, but are not limited to:

 - Adopting single-country itineraries: this may be done to avoid increased chances of mandatory quarantines at international borders, reduce possible transmission in regions of the world where there is currently less access to treatment or vaccination, simplify logistics in case of COVID-related evacuation, in response to a border closure, etc.